by Michael Maciel

 Unless we allow our creations to “blink,” which is to say, unless we let go of them, they cannot manifest in the world.
 The word “Sabbath” indicates to the educated reader this principle of cyclic action in nature, both in the natural world and the super-natural world.
 We cannot separate God from Matter.

 Dividing the week into seven days was not an arbitrary decision.
 It has a basis in reality.
-To form a habit, it takes twenty-one days (three times seven).
+To form a habit, it takes three cycles of twenty-one days (three times seven).
 The human gestational cycle is 280 days (forty weeks—another expression of the relationship between seven and four).
 The enigmatic pi (3.14159…, the relationship of a circle’s diameter to its circumference) is roughly three and one-seventh, which brings us to perhaps the most important principle hidden within the Fourth Commandment:

-So, when it comes to prayer, which is really planting a seed thought in the subconscious mind, letting go is essential.
-And the best way to let go is to turn your thoughts to something entirely different–you layer an unrelated thought on top of your original prayer.
+So, when it comes to prayer—which is really planting a seed thought in the subconscious mind—letting go is essential.
+And the best way to let go is to turn your thoughts to something entirely different.
+You layer an unrelated thought on top of your original prayer.
 In other words, think about something else!

 Books by Michael Maciel